 Benefits and Challenges of Insourcing: Insourcing keeps the work in-house and under the supervision of your company.
 You can control the environment, timelines and how the work is completed.
 Insourcing can also be viewed as an investment in your company and its employees.

-According to Entrepreneur, insourcing helps create a collaborative environment which promotes creative thinking.
+According to Entrepreneur, insourcing helps create a collaborative environment that promotes creative thinking.
 It allows you to develop your talent, investing in skills that can improve your overall productivity.
 Insourcing can also impact your company culture.
 When you train and promote from within, your company culture benefits.
 Employees who are provided with development and succession opportunities know the company is invested in them.
 Your employees are more likely to remain loyal and want to help your company achieve its overall goals.

 The challenge for insourcing is it can be costly.
 A company may have to set up an entirely new infrastructure and acquire resources.
 There could also be extra expenses to train and even hire more employees to meet demand.
 An employee learning management system is one solution.
 It allows companies to control training by uploading custom content in multiple formats, including instructor-led, on-the-job or online training.

 Benefits and Challenges of Outsourcing: Outsourcing is initially more cost-efficient.
 Many companies choose to outsource tasks overseas, which pay workers a fraction of the U.S. minimum wage.
 Outsourcing can also be a faster labor solution since third-party companies already have solutions and resources in place.

 The challenges for outsourcing are the company has no control over the work environment or management of employees.
 Consider if your company is known for excellent customer service or superior quality.
 If those services or products are outsourced, you may not able to enforce or manage how they are completed.

 How to Insource Employee Recruiting